Bowel cancer screening

 BowelScreen, the national bowel screening programme, sends people in the 60 to 69 year old age group a letter asking them to take part in the bowel screening programme.
 Men and women who are called for screening and who are willing to take part in the screening programme are sent a home test kit called FIT (Faecal Immunochemical Test) in the post.

 This test is carried out by the person in their own home.
-The easy to use test kit will include step-by-step instructions for completing the test and sending samples by Freepost to the laboratory where it will be tested for the presence of blood.
+The easy-to-use test kit will include step-by-step instructions for completing the test and sending the samples by Freepost to a laboratory.
+In the lab the sample will be tested for the presence of blood.

-The test results are expected to be normal for more than 9 in 10 people and these people will be invited for routine screening again in two years.
+The test results are expected to be normal for more than 9 in 10 people.
+These people will be invited for routine screening again in two years.

 About 5 in 100 people will receive an abnormal result and will need an additional test.
 They will be referred to the hospital for a screening colonoscopy to determine any abnormality in the bowel.